triggermesh/test-infra/perf/tools/cegen/README.md

   -d string
      Data to set in generated CloudEvents.
 Prefix with '@' to read from a file -s string
-     Value to set as the CloudEvent source context attribute (default "attackr") -t string
+     Value to set as the CloudEvent source context attribute (default "cegen") -t string
      Value to set as the CloudEvent type context attribute (default "io.triggermesh.perf.drill") -u string